Josef Freiherrn Bogdan von Sturmbruck

 Joseph Freiherr Bogdan von Sturmbruck (19 September 1769, in Egervár – 14 May 1827, in Galicia) was an Austrian Lieutenant Field Marshal who fought for Austria in the French Revolutionary and Napoleonic wars.

 Biography

 Born in Egervár, Hungary, Habsburg monarchy, Bogdan's social status was elevated in 1802 to Freiherr with the predicate "von Sturmbruck".

 Bogdan was born in 1768 in Egervár (Hungary).
-He entered the cuirassiers of Schakmin (later the 6th Dragoon Regiment) of the Ausrian Army as a gentleman volunteer cadet on 8 June 1786.
+He entered the cuirassiers of Schakmin (later the 6th Dragoon Regiment) of the Austrian Army as a gentleman volunteer cadet on 8 June 1786.
 Two years later he was promoted to corporal 1 June 1788, standard bearer on November 16 of the same year, and a year later to Maréchal des logis-chef (equivalent to sergent-chef) on 4 June 1789.

 Bogdan was commissioned as a lieutenant by the Aulic Council of the war on 16 March 1790 and was posted to the Uhlan Free Corps of Joseph Freiherr von Motschlitz (later 2nd Uhlan Regiment).
-Whule serving in this regiment he fought in the campaign of 1793—1794.
+While serving in this regiment, he fought in the campaign of 1793—1794.